muppet9010/factorio-muppet-streamer/README.md

 Pants On Fire
 ============

 Sets the ground on fire behind a player forcing them to run.
+This is a Time Duration Event and so may cut short other Time Duration events, see General Notes for details.

 #### Command syntax